 Behavioral segmentation is just that.
 It gives you a creatively unique view of the market and, at the same time, provides new ways of entering it to be more competitive and thus make more money.

-In a way, it explains itself.
+What is behavioral customer segmentation (what behavior segmentation is sometimes referred to as)?
+In a way, the behavioral segmentation definition explains itself.
 It’s grouping customers identified by the way they behave in the marketplace – a kind of user segmentation if you will.
 It tells one what buying patterns to expect of customers as they interact with your company’s brand.
 It takes us directly to understanding the customer experience (CX) and the CX journey to get pinpoint openings that grab the customers’ attention and interest.

 Here are some behavioral segmentation examples that have made or broken marketing programs across a spectrum of industries: